According to the New York Department of Taxation and Finance:

-A New York Resident is an individual who is domiciled in New York or an individual that maintains a permanent place of abode in New York for more than 11 months and spends 184 or more days in the state during the tax year.
+A New York Resident is an individual who is domiciled in New York or an individual that maintains a permanent place of abode in New York and spends 184 or more days in the state during the tax year.

 A Nonresident of New York is an individual that was not domiciled nor maintained a permanent place of abode in New York during the tax year.